Jason-workSpace/Batch_tx_Handler/README.md

 # Batch tx handler

-This repo has 2 way to get txns related to a single batch, one is `l1 batch handler` which decodes l1 sequencer submission tx and extract all tx included in that calldata, another is `l2 precompile handler` which uses arbitrum network's precompile to get batch information and use binary search to find all blocks related to that batch.
-The first way is much efficiency.
+This repo has 2 ways to get txns related to a single batch, one is `l1 batch handler` which decodes l1 sequencer submission tx and extract all tx included in that calldata, another is `l2 precompile handler` which uses arbitrum network's precompile to get batch information and use binary search to find all blocks related to that batch.
+The first way is much more efficiency.

 ## l1 batch handler